my-basic/code_editor_unity/README.md

 ## Introduction

 This is a code editor for [MY-BASIC](https://github.com/paladin-t/my_basic) powered by the Unity3D engine.
+It's implemented with the standard uGUI system from Unity3D 5.x.

 ![](docs/run.png)